 - President Barack Obama believes that one definition is that "political correctness is the same as having good manners."
 But he believes in another definition, which is that political correctness is a "hypersensitivity that ends up resulting in people not being able to express their opinions at all, without somebody suggesting they're a victim."
 His subsequent advice to those going to college was to not go around looking for insults, and to engage those who you disagree with on their ideas.

 If you think that politeness and political correctness are synonymous, here are a few examples of political correctness to remind us of how it has run amok.
-UCLA students staged a protest over a student capitalizing the word "indigenous" in a research, which was perceived as a "linguistic micro-aggression."
+UCLA students staged a protest over a student capitalizing the word "indigenous" in a research paper, which was perceived as a "linguistic micro-aggression."
 Fox News using the term "homosexual," a term that has been non-offensive over the years, is now offensive.
 Even the feminist play "Vagina Monologues" is now considered offensive because it narrowly defines what it means to be a woman.
 Eating foods from other cultures is deemed "cultural appropriation."
 Top comedians are refusing to perform at colleges, while conservative speakers are barred from speaking on college campuses because they are considered too offensive.
 Here is one from this past weekend: Jewish lesbians were banned from marching with Jewish rainbow flags in Chicago's Dyke March because certain hypersensitive anti-Zionists were "triggered."
 This is but a sample of how the politically correct attempt to control language and thought, so again, what are the issues with political correctness that make it go beyond politeness?